 There are a few things to know about storing your propane tanks.
 Let’s look at the dos and don’ts of propane tank storage.

 Don’t Store It in Living or Non-Ventilated Areas

 This is one of the most important “don’ts” on our list.
 You should only store propane in a well-ventilated area that’s not a living space because small amounts of propane can leak into the air.

 Propane tanks are built to release pressure when necessary to avoid overpressuring the tank.
 That puts propane into the air.
 Storing your tanks in a living space means you could be breathing in this gas, which could become dangerous if propane levels increase in the atmosphere.
 Plus, keeping them in non-ventilated areas can allow the gas to accumulate and ignite at a spark.

-Keeping a tank in an enclosed space that gets hot is particularly dangerous because heat buildup will cause the tank to vent.
-This is normal but if the gas is enclosed it could explode.
+Keeping a tank in an enclosed space that gets hot is particularly dangerous because heat buildup could cause the tank to vent.
+This is normal but if the gas is enclosed, its more prone to ignition.

 Pro Tip: If you’re using an RV propane tank cover to protect your tanks from weather damage, make sure the cover is well-ventilated too.